Samira Wiley & Lauren Morelli Of ‘Orange Is The New Black’ Got Married

 According to Martha Stewart Weddings, the outdoor ceremony was officiated by Samira’s parents and the recession music was the classic Montell Jordan hit “This Is How We Do It.”
 The newlyweds made a grand entrance to the reception with the song “Baby” by Justin Bieber.

 Wiley and Morelli both wore a white ensemble designed by Christian Siriano.
-The guests reportedly enjoyed dinner under colorful garlands and strands of lights, with vibrant floral-and-citrus centerpieces dotting wood tables set with graphic black-and-white plates, sleek white-and-gold flatware, and colorful, mismatched glassware.
+The guests reportedly enjoyed dinner under colorful garlands and strands of lights, with vibrant floral and citrus centerpieces dotting wood tables set with graphic black and white plates, sleek white and gold flatware, and colorful, mismatched glassware.
 Confetti exploded during the newlywed’s first dance.

 Samira Wiley and Lauren Morelli, who first met on the set of Orange Is the New Black in 2014, chose the wedding location because that’s where the writer proposed to the actress back in October 2016.
 The 29-year-old model shared a photo of their engagement on Instagram.
 Both looked really happy as she showed off her ring.